What is Knee Replacement Surgery?

 A new knee joint will usually reduce the pain, improve mobility and help the patient become more active.
 However, the new knee won’t be able to bend quite as far as a normal knee joint.

 Artificial knee parts are almost always made of metal and plastic.
-A knee replacement can last for up to 20 years.
+The effect of knee replacement surgery in Singapore can last for up to 20 years.

-A knee replacement surgery may be needed if:
+A knee replacement surgery in Singapore may be needed if:

 - Knees are stiff and swollen